Gaspard II de Coligny: Condé crisis and the death of Francis II

 In September, the Châtillons and Montmorency, troubled by the disturbances that still plagued France in the wake of Amboise, withdrew to their estates.
 On 4 October he was appointed governor of Honfleur and Le Havre.
 His family would play no part in the arrest of Condé for his involvement in the Lyon conspiracy.
-In November, Francis II became sick, troubled by an ear infection, which gradually worsened until the king passed away on 5 December.
-With the death of Francis, the Guise's hold on government collapsed, Coligny celebrated their misfortune.
+In November, Francis II became sick, troubled by an ear infection, which gradually worsened until the king died on 5 December.
+With the death of Francis, the Guise's hold on government collapsed.
+Coligny celebrated their misfortune.

 Several days after the king's death, Coligny and the duke of Guise got into a fierce argument.
 News of an uprising in Brittany had arrived at court.
 Coligny proposed understanding the rising's motives before acting, enraging Guise, who felt motive was irrelevant when they were violating the king's edicts.
 Guise lashed out at Coligny, saying to those present, were it not for the dignity of the court, he would have stabbed Coligny.